New Hampshire Union Leader

 The New Hampshire Union Leader is a daily newspaper from Manchester, the largest city in the U.S. state of New Hampshire.
-On Sundays, it publishes as the New Hampshire Sunday News.
+On Saturdays, it publishes as the New Hampshire Sunday News.

 Founded in 1863, the paper was best known for the conservative political opinions of its late publisher, William Loeb, and his wife, Elizabeth Scripps "Nackey" Loeb.
+Ownership of the paper passed from William Loeb to his wife upon his death, then to the Nackey S. Loeb School of Communications upon her death, until moving to private investors in January 2025.

-The paper helped to derail the candidacy in 1972 of U.S. Senator Edmund Muskie of Maine, who unsuccessfully sought the Democratic presidential nomination.
+Over the decades, the Loebs gained considerable influence and helped shape New Hampshire's political landscape.
+The paper helped to derail the candidacy of Maine's U.S. Senator Edmund Muskie, who unsuccessfully sought the Democratic presidential nomination in 1972.
 Loeb criticized Muskie's wife, Jane, in editorials.
 When he defended her in a press conference, there was a measured negative effect on voter perceptions of Muskie within New Hampshire.

-Over the decades, the Loebs gained considerable influence and helped shape New Hampshire's political landscape.
-In 2000, after Nackey's death on January 8, Joseph McQuaid, the son and nephew of the founders of the New Hampshire Sunday News, Bernard J. and Elias McQuaid, took over as publisher.
-He was succeeded by his son, Brendan, in 2020.